 Hemoglobin C disease is suspected in all patients with a family history and evidence of a hemolytic anemia, particularly in adults with splenomegaly.
 The anemia is usually mild but can be severe.

-The peripheral smear is microcytic, with frequent target cells, spherocytes, and, rarely, crystal-containing RBCs.
+The peripheral smear is microcytic, with frequent target cells, spherocytes, and, rarely, crystal-containing red blood cells (RBCs).
 Nucleated RBCs may be present.
 The RBCs do not sickle.
-On electrophoresis, the Hb is type C. In heterozygotes, the only laboratory abnormality is centrally targeted RBCs.
+On electrophoresis, the hemoglobin is type C. In heterozygotes, the only laboratory abnormality is centrally targeted RBCs.

 No specific treatment is recommended.
 Anemia usually is not severe enough to require blood transfusion.